Getting Started#

 Define Abilities#

-3. Go to Gamekit/Content/Editor/Ability_Generator right click on it and Run Editor Utility Widget.
+- Go to - Gamekit/Content/Editor/Ability_Generatorright click on it and- Run Editor Utility Widget.
 A widget should pop up with a bit “Generate Default Abilities” button

 Example#